-Picking the right adhesive and grout for a tiling job is vital to its long-term success.
-Revamping old grout with new is also a great way to give a tired looking kitchen splashback or bathroom a fresh look.
+Picking the best tile adhesive and grout for a tiling job is vital to its long-term success.
+Revamping old grout with new product is an easy and effective way to give a tired looking kitchen splashback or bathroom a fresh look.
 Quality is important but so is the grout's finish and colour, we're going to explain this all further down the page.

 Choosing tile adhesive

 Tile adhesive comes as a ready mixed paste or powdered.

 Ready mixed pastes can be used straight from the tub so they’re convenient to use.
 However, they're best used to fix smaller ceramic tiles to walls.